slidevjs/slidev/docs/guide/syntax.md

 Just like you would do in markdown, you can use images pointing to a remote or local URL.

-For remote assets, the built-in [`vite-plugin-remote-assets`](https://github.com/antfu/vite-plugin-remote-assets) will cache them onto disk at first run so you can have instant loading--even for large images later on.
+For remote assets, the built-in [`vite-plugin-remote-assets`](https://github.com/antfu/vite-plugin-remote-assets) will cache them onto the disk at first run, ensuring instant loading even for large images later on.

 ```md
 ![Remote Image](https://sli.dev/favicon.png)